ckeditor/ckeditor5/docs/updating/nim-migration/dll-builds.md

 category: nim-migration
 order: 40
 menu-title: Migrating from DLL builds
-meta-title: Migrating from DLL builds to new installation methods | CKEditor 5 documentation
+meta-title: Migrating from DLL builds to new installation methods | CKEditor5 documentation
 meta-description: Learn how to upgrade from DLL builds to the new installation methods.
 modified_at: 2024-06-06
 ---

 # Migrating from DLL builds

-DLL are webpack-specific builds that register CKEditor 5 and its plugins in a globally scoped variable `CKEditor5`.
+DLL are webpack-specific builds that register CKEditor&nbsp;5 and its plugins in a globally scoped variable `CKEditor5`.
 This variable could then be used to create the editor instance.

-Since the new installation methods do not rely on global variables, migrating from the DLL builds to the new installation methods should mostly be a matter of changing the way you import CKEditor 5 and its plugins.
+Since the new installation methods do not rely on global variables, migrating from the DLL builds to the new installation methods should mostly be a matter of changing the way you import CKEditor&nbsp;5 and its plugins.

 Other notable difference is that DLLs uses `<script>` tags while the new CDN build uses `<script type="module">` tag, which behave differently in some cases.
 For more information, see this [MDN page explaining the differences between modules and standard scripts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#other_differences_between_modules_and_standard_scripts).

 ## Prerequisites

-Before you start, follow the usual upgrade path to update your project to use the latest version of CKEditor 5.
-This will rule out any problems that may be caused by upgrading from an outdated version of CKEditor 5.
+Before you start, follow the usual upgrade path to update your project to use the latest version of CKEditor&nbsp;5.
+This will rule out any problems that may be caused by upgrading from an outdated version of CKEditor&nbsp;5.

 ## Migration steps

 If you are using the DLL build, follow the steps below:

-1. Remove the `<script>` tags that load the CKEditor 5 DLL builds from your project.
+1. Remove the `<script>` tags that load the CKEditor&nbsp;5 DLL builds from your project.

 2. Add `<link>` tags to include the editor's CSS files and the `<script type="importmap">` tag to map the package names to the build URLs.